nhatvo1502/MyPaperModSite/content/posts/flask-note-w-aws-terraform.md

 ```

 \
-Then, I create a new page `reset-password.html`
+Then, I created a new page `reset-password.html`

 ```html
 <!--website/templates/reset-password.html-->